jroehl/linkedin-portfolio-backend/README.md

 ## How To 💁‍♂️

-Attach Add-On to Google Spreadsheet and open *Linkedin Portfolio* menu.
+Attach Add-On to Google Spreadsheet and open *LinkedIn Portfolio* menu.

 1. Go through setup scripts.
 2. Attach webhooks to rebuild netlify on changes